 - Foreclosure risk: When you take out a second home loan, you risk foreclosure because your property is collateral.
 If you fail to pay your loan, the lender can take your home through foreclosure, which can have serious financial repercussions.

 Does Taking Out a Second Mortgage Impact Credit Score?

 Taking out a second mortgage typically affects your credit score, in the same way, taking out your first mortgage or any other type of debt will.
 In general, finalizing a mortgage, refinancing, or getting a second mortgage can initially cause your credit score to drop.
 However, it should go back up if you practice good financial management and make payments on time.

 When you apply for a second mortgage, the lender will make a hard credit inquiry, making your score drop a few points.
 Then, once your mortgage is finalized, your credit score may drop again because you haven’t made any payments yet, and your account age decreases when any new debt is added.
 However, as you pay down your mortgage, you can start building your credit back up, even improving upon your initial credit score.

 Reach Out to Learn More About Second Mortgage Bank Statement Loans

-Bank statement second mortgage loans may be a great opportunity for you to use the equity you’ve built in your home to fund expensive purchases or consolidate debt.
+Bank statement second mortgage loans, also known as no doc home equity loans, may be a great opportunity for you to use the equity you’ve built in your home to fund expensive purchases or consolidate debt.
 Ready to learn more and see if you qualify?
 Contact Griffin Funding at (855) 394-8288 to speak with one of our mortgage officers or begin the second mortgage application process with our online application form.